senarvi/theanolm/README.md

 #### Network structure description

-The network structure is specified in a text file that starts with a network element, which is followed by a number of layer elements.
-The network element is a line that starts with the word `network`, and specifies the output layer of the network in `output` field.
-Layer elements are lines that start with the word `layer` and may contain the following fields:
+The neural network layers are specified in a text file.
+Each line start with the word `layer` and may contain the following fields:

 - `type` selects the layer class.
 Currently `projection`, `tanh`, `lstm`,